ghksdl6025/pythonblockchainapp/README.md

 - Implement function to connect two node in web app

 - Modify add_transaction function with announce new transaction to peers

+# Need to be
+- Mined transactions are still remained in other peer nodes.
+Those shall be removed after brodcasted block contains transactions in memory pool
+- Transaction validation function has not been implemented and property for storing transactions waiting for validation should also be constructed.

 # Purpose
 Try to modify below code
 - transaction validation update

+---

 # python_blockchain_app